cuthbertLab/music21/music21/documentation/source/developerReference/usingGit.rst

     :width: 650

 See :ref:`environment` for more information on configuring user settings.
-Otherwise, head to: :ref:`usersGuide_00_introduction` for further demos and tutorials on using music21.
+Otherwise, head to: :ref:`What is Music21? <what>` for further demos and tutorials on using music21.